-Located in East End Adelaide, Ebenezer Place is filled with boutiques, cafes and some exceptional wine cellars and lots of food.
+Located in East End Adelaide, Ebenezer Place is filled with boutiques, cafes, and some exceptional wine cellars and lots of food.
 You can shop for locally made wares at Council of Objects or get delicious coffee at SAD or Exchange Café.
 Pick flowers at East End Flower market and then Mother Vine for best wines in Adelaide.

 Cool off in the sea

 South Australia has one of the best beaches, not only in Australia but in the world.
 Visiting these coastlines is among the best things to do in Adelaide.
 Each beach carries its own unique vibe and allure.
-Catch a tram in the city to Jetty Road, Glenelg or Holdfast Shore precinct.
+Catch a tram in the city to Jetty Road, Glenelg, or Holdfast Shore precinct.

 Eat, eat and eat

-South Australia is known for its gastronomic culture, and if you want to really immerse yourself to this celebrated culture, head over to the Leigh Street/Peel Street Precinct and East End in Adelaide for the best food stalls.
+South Australia is known for its gastronomic culture, and if you want to really immerse yourself in this celebrated culture, head over to the Leigh Street/Peel Street Precinct and East End in Adelaide for the best food stalls.

-Chinatown is among tourist hotspots in Adelaide.
+Chinatown is among the tourist hotspots in Adelaide.
 Located close to the Central Markets between Gouger and Grote streets, it is really hard to miss this spot, especially with usual red gates giveaway.
 A trip to Chinatown is arguably one of the best things to do in Adelaide.
-The businesses in this area are mainly Chinese, with a bit of Japanese, Vietnamese, Thai, Malaysian and Korean.
+The businesses in this area are mainly Chinese, with a bit of Japanese, Vietnamese, Thai, Malaysian, and Korean.